pixfid/go-ksc/README.md

 ```

 Construct a new KSC client, then use the various services on the client to
-access different parts of the KSC (Kaspersky) Open API.
+access different parts of the KSC (Kaspersky Security Center) Open API.
 For example:

 ```go